The Bankrate promise

 According to Experian, most disputes are completed within 10 to 14 business days after they’re reported, but often much more quickly.
 The Fair Credit Reporting Act (FCRA) requires disputes to be addressed in no longer than 30 days.

 Once the discrepancy is corrected, you may see changes to your score almost immediately.
-Even though the bureaus are required to handle discrepancies in under 30 days, you should still follow up and double-check your report to make sure things are corrected appropriately.
+Even though the bureaus are required to handle discrepancies, you should still follow up and double-check your report to make sure things are corrected appropriately.

 Your credit score provides a snapshot of your financial health.
-And, if you consistently follow a budget and practice healthy financial habits, your credit score should reflect your positive behavior.
+And, if you consistently follow a budget and practice healthy financial habits, your credit score should improve, reflecting your positive behavior.

 Perhaps the best habit practiced by those with high credit scores is to pay your accounts on time.
 That’s because 35 percent of your credit score stems from your payment history, and even a single missed payment can remain on your report for seven years.
 Consider setting up auto-payments on all your accounts to ensure you never miss a payment.